 Simple Save on Textbooks Strategies – Big Savings

 Who says you have to spend a lot of money on college textbooks?
-You don’t if you implement any of these simple strategies to save on textbooks.
+You don’t if you implement any of these simple strategies to save on textbooks and survive college financially.

 Here’s a big tip that I’ve saved for last: If you buy your textbooks used online and then resell them online at the end of the semester, you can get most of your money back.
 This strategy lets you essentially obtain textbooks for next to nothing.